Webcomic Project: Meet the Marlins

 An original Christmas story that I wrote and illustrated(albiet incompletely) about St. Nicholas Claus’ titular teenage grandson who is sent on a year-long mission to the country of Japan to spread awareness of the Christmas Spirit, Polar City’s sole power source, to make up for his initial reluctance of taking his grandfather’s place as the new Santa Claus.
 Befriending the Shiroyuki Family whilst living in the fictional Kisekihana(meaning “miracle blossom”) neighborhood of Tokyo, Nick performs feats of magic across the country with the Miracle Mint Cane, which loses its power once the red stripe fades entirely away(the red stripe serves as its gauge).

-I experimented with imitation of paintings and watercolor effects to make it visually appealing to families.
+I experimented with painting and watercolor effects to make it visually appealing to families and picture book enthusiasts.
 The art style I created is highly reminiscent of manga and anime(particularly, Gosho Aoyama’s popular murder mystery series Detective Conan, which I have enjoyed reading.)

 In case you didn’t know, the story was available to read online for a very limited time in December of 2018.
 Though it’s gone for now, don’t be disheartened; a complete digital picture book will be available for sale on takahashisensei.com by the end of 2019!